-Port Width Direction Description i_clk 1 Input The clock the data lines, clock enable, and trigger are synchronous to. i_ce 1 Input Clock Enable.
-Set this high to clock data in and out. i_trigger 1 Input An active high trigger line.
-If this trigger is set to one on any clock enabled data clock cycle, once the scope has been PRIMED, it will then enter into its TRIGGERED state. i_data 32 Input 32-wires of whatever you are interested in recording and later examining.
-These can be anything, only they should be synchronous with the data clock. i_wb_clk 1 Input The clock that the wishbone interface runs on. i_wb_cyc 1 Input Indicates a wishbone bus cycle is active when high. i{wb_stb} 1 Input Indicates a wishbone bus cycle for this peripheral when high.
-(See the wishbone spec for more details) i_wb_we 1 Input Write enable, allows indicates a write to one of the two registers when i_wb_stb is also high. i_wb_addr 1 Input A single address line, set to zero to access the config- uration and control register, to one to access the data register. i_wb_data 32 Input Data used when writing to the control register, ignored 02 otherwise. o_wb_ack 1 Output Wishbone acknowledgement.
-This line will go high on the clock after any wishbone access, as long as the wish- bone i_wb_cyc line remains high (i.e., no ack's if you terminate the cycle early). o_wb_stall 1 Output Required by the wishbone spec, but always set to zero in this implementation. o_wb_data 32 Output Values read, either control or data, headed back to the wishbone bus.
+Port Width Direction Description i_data_clk 1 Input The clock the data lines, clock enable, and trigger are synchronous to. i_ce 1 Input Clock Enable.
+Set this high to clock data in and out.
+No data will move through the core if this is low. i_trigger 1 Input An active high trigger line.
+If this trigger is set to one on any clock enabled data clock cycle, once the scope has been PRIMED, it will then enter into its TRIGGERED state.
+WBSCOPE ONLY: 32-wires of whatever you are in- terested in recording and later examining.
+These can i_data 32 Input be anything, only they should be synchronous with the data clock.
+WBSCOPC: The data width is only 31 wide instead of 32 i_wb_clk 1 Input The clock that the wishbone interface runs on. i_wb_cyc 1 Input Indicates a wishbone bus cycle is active when high. i_wb_stb 1 Input Indicates a wishbone bus cycle for this peripheral when high.
+(See the wishbone spec for more details) i_wb_we 1 Input Write enable, allows indicates a write to one of the two registers when i_wb_stb is also high. i_wb_addr 1 Input A single address line, set to zero to access the config- uration and control register, to one to access the data register. i_wb_data 32 Input Data used when writing to the control register, ignored otherwise. o_wb_ack 1 Output Wishbone acknowledgement.
+This line will go high two clocks after any wishbone access, as long as the wishbone i_wb_cyc line remains high (i.e., no ack's if you terminate 4 the cycle early). o_wb_stall 1 Output Required by the wishbone spec, but always set to zero 00 in this implementation. o_wb_data 32 Output Values read, either control or data, headed back to the wishbone bus.
 These values will be valid during any read cycle when the i_wb_ack line is high.

-Table 6.1: List of IO ports
+Table 7.1: List of IO ports